 When Bruno did the judging, people said, “You’ll never get away with this.
 Your face will reveal it.
 He’ll know.”
 I said, “Oh, nonsense.”
 Uh, anyway, and he’s the great Rorschach expert, and every day, I think we spent ten days just going over one after the other and one after the other.
 But that was of course terribly exciting to see Bruno, who said, “You must let me know where I made the errors afterwards.”
 And he would say, “Oh, I knew, I knew there was something about that.
 I knew there was something about that.”
 But terribly exciting days.
 Terribly exciting days.

 See, I presented that paper at a meeting of the American Psychological Association in Chicago.

-Dr. Hooker: Right.
+EH: Right.
 Right.
 The air was electric.
 It was just electric.
-And of course there were people, some, not too many, but there were some people who were saying, “Well, of course that can’t be right.
+And of course there were people, some, not too many, but there were some people who were saying, “Well, of course that can’t be right.”
 And they set off to try to prove that I was crazy.
 The hard-liners among the psychoanalysts, like Irving Bieber, for instance, they would as soon shoot me as look at me.

-Eric: What was the impact of your study then, ultimately.
+EM: What was the impact of your study then, ultimately?